Law courses after 12th

 Diploma in Intellectual Property Rights (IPR): This regards itself with intellectual property that includes inventions and discoveries, for anything to be classified as intellectual property, it has to be a novel idea and should be useful and efficient IPR basically can constitute of patents, copyrights, geographical indicators, trademarks and so on.

 Diploma in Human Rights: This is a one-year diploma in the field of human rights and concerning lawsuits briefs that regard themselves with the antics and the ethics of human rights and the infringement and the violation of its likes as well.
-Human right is a wide horizon of laws involved and it always is an eye opener with the cases you tend to associate yourself with and the people you encounter.
+Human right is a wide horizon of laws involved and it always is an eye-opener with the cases you tend to associate yourself with and the people you encounter.

-Certificate Courses in Law
+Certificate courses in Law

 A certificate program mostly helps by being a perfect add on for law professionals with respect to career and profile building.
 Its also opted by other industry individuals who want to dabble in legal studies.
+Doing certificate courses provides individual knowledge and enhance skills in a particular field in building their career.
+There are a lot of certification courses in law and we've mentioned some of them.

 - Certificate Course in Legal Awareness for Women